ghi-electronics/BrainPad-Docs/projects/space-invasion.md

 This section will add a bullet that shoots when the up button is pressed.
 The sound will be added later.

 ### Creating The Bullet
-The bullet's Y positions starts at -10, outside of the screen boundries.
+The bullet's Y positions starts at -10, outside of the screen boundaries.
 This is done so the bullet will not be seen until the player shoots at the monster.
 The Y position of the bullet is also used to tell the program not to process it until it is fired at the monster.

 ```
 static Sprite Bullet = new Sprite(BrainPad.Display.CreatePicture(2, 2, new byte[] {